Article

 1. Let’s say a LEGO building is 5 inches long, 4 inches wide, and 9 inches tall.

-A. You can fit 4 rows of 5 cubes along the bottom of the building.
+A. You can fit 4 rows of 5 along the bottom of the building.
 Each cube measures 1 cubic inch.
 How many cubes are along the bottom layer of the building?

 B. The building is 9 layers tall.
 How many total cubes would fill up the building?
 What does this value represent?

-2. Larger buildings look even more impressive in a LEGO city.
+2. Larger buildings look even more in a LEGO city.
 A large building measures 7 inches long, 6 inches wide, and 12 inches tall.

 A. How many rows of 7 cubes can you fit along the bottom of this building?